 The Cnemidocoptes mite also affects Budgies, where it causes a crumbly honeycomb appearance to the bill, and canaries, causing long spurs on the legs.

 Most chickens get scaly mite from new introductions to the flock.
 Therefore you should always check the legs of each new chicken carefully.

 However, it’s also possible for wild birds to transmit the mite.
 This is yet another reason to do everything you can to exclude birds from your chickens’ feeding and roosting areas.

 I am personally dubious about stories of the mite coming in on inanimate objects like bedding.
 My personal view is that cases where the mite suddenly appears in a closed flock are best explained by a subclinical infection of the mite, just like we see with Guinea Pigs.

 Treatment Of Scaly Mite

 There are many folk remedies you can read online for scaly mite.
-Most of these rely on the daily application of something that asphyxiates the mites such as petroleum jelly.
+Most of these rely on the regular application of something that asphyxiates the mites such as petroleum jelly.
 Another alternative is dipping the feet and legs in surgical spirit weekly.

-I won’t talk about these because I never see them completely eradicate the infestation.
-Yes, as a vet I’m more likely to see the failures, but I have also never heard of success.
+My view is that these treatments do not completely eradicate the infestation.
 The symptoms certainly improve, but there seem to always be a few mites that survive.

 - The strength of livestock medicines makes overdosage extremely likely